Cape Farewell, New Zealand

 Cape Farewell is a headland in New Zealand, the most northerly point on the South Island.
 It is located just west of Farewell Spit (Onetahua).
-First mapped by Abel Tasman, it was named by British explorer Captain James Cook in 1770 —it was the last land seen by his crew as they departed on the ship's homeward voyage.
+First mapped by Abel Tasman based on his encounter in 1642, it was later named by British explorer Captain James Cook during his voyage of exploration in 1770 —it was the last land seen by his crew as they departed the vicinity of New Zealand.

 Owing to its remote location it is one of the less visited of New Zealand's major capes.
 The "Clifftop walk" (2–3 hours one-way along the heights of the coast East of the cape) joins the area with the beginning of Farewell Spit, and has stunning vistas of the Tasman Sea to one side, of the sand dunes in the northeast and of the towering cliffs and rocky, primal landscapes to the shoreward (east) side.

 In 2020, the Wharariki Ecosanctuary was established in the northernmost 2.5 hectares of the cape, enclosed by a predator-proof fence to protect seabirds, rare native plants, giant snails and geckos.